Alcorn State, 2005

-Vernette Skeete will be in her third year as an assistant coach with the Marquette women's basketball program in 2016-17.
+Vernette Skeete will be in her fifth year as an assistant coach with the Marquette women's basketball program in 2017-18.
 She has a primary focus on defensive schemes and efficiency for practices and games.
 She also assists with recruiting.

 Skeete came to Marquette after two years as head coach at Gulf Coast State College in Panama City, Fla.
 The 2012-13 NJCAA Region 8 Coach of the Year led the program to a 50-13 record through two seasons and won a state championship in 2013.